azuredevops619/microsoft-data-engineering-ilt-deploy/setup/04/README.md

 1. An Azure Account with the ability to create an Azure Synapse Workspace

-2. Make sure the following resource providers are registered for your Azure Subscription.
+2. We need the following resource providers

    - Microsoft.Sql
    - Microsoft.Synapse